Horse64/old-core.horse64.org/README.md

 - **Self-contained tooling.** Single-binary compiler, no complex toolchains or giant IDEs. (unless you want them)

-- **Very maintainable.** Brings some order with static imports and identifier checks, while keeping lean dynamic typing.
+- **Maintainable code.** Helps keep your code orderly with static imports and compile-time identifier checks.
-  Ideal for maintainable large code bases despite its ease of use.
+  Ideal for maintainable large code bases, with the accessibility full dynamic typing.

 - **Easy to ship.** Single-binary output with no non-system dependencies.
   No need to add an interpreter or separate libaries, making it